 - Offscreen Moment of Awesome: Frank refers to the "man with the claws" as the last person he "woke up" before Daredevil.
 Since Daredevil beat Frank and ran away, we don't know exactly what Logan did, but Frank somehow survived it.

 - Ontological Mystery: A blind man finds himself in a graveyard without memories.
 It doesn't get more ontological than that.

 - Quest for Identity: Part of it — the other part is finding out who did it and how to reverse it.

-- Real After All: After Matt remembers that Karen Page is dead, it turns out that the person he is talking to is just a figment of his imagination...until Elektra points out that she can see her, too.
+- Real After All: After Matt remembers that Karen Page is dead, it seems that the person he is talking to is just a figment of his imagination...until Elektra points out that she can see her, too.

 - The Reveal: Issue #4 reveals the device that caused the lost identities of the heroes.
 The device that Reed developed to erase everyone's memory of the Sentry was stolen and appropriated by someone with sinister motives.

 - According to TChalla memory of events Daredevil, Punisher, Elektra, and Hulk were the ones that erased the worlds memory of superheroes.

 - Ripple Effect-Proof Memory: Not Bruce Banner, but the Hulk has it.